 If you’re looking for some popular beaches, South Beach is a natural beauty and the area has a rich history that is simply unavoidable.
 Enjoy Cape Poge Wildlife Refuge, the Flying Houses Carousel, and the Edgartown Lighthouse for starters!

 Mayflower Beach, 30 minutes away, is a gorgeous beach.
 The photos speak volumes!
 If you want to fall in love with life, bring your loved one and watch for the sunset.
 You’ll be alive.
 The sand is very soft, the water is crisp.
 The tidal flats and warm tidal pools are a favorite for young kids before they dip into the actual ocean for a swim.
 Worried about big waves?
 With kids?
 Don’t worry, as they don’t exist.
 If you’re a surfer, this is not the place to be.
 The tidal flats speak volumes as this is a great beach to relax, swimming, and skimboard.

-The home was built around 1802 by Josephus Keene, but renovated and expanded by George Briggs around the 1830s, in the Greek Revival style.
-The house also has a ceiling mural painted in 1890 by a local artists called Charles Raleigh.
+The home was built around 1802 by Josephus Keene but renovated and expanded by George Briggs around the 1830s, in the Greek Revival style.
+The house also has a ceiling mural painted in 1890 by a local artist called Charles Raleigh.
 Buzzards Bay also has some options for good eats too!

 Learn More: History Of Cape Cod Style Houses

 Puritan carpenters from England brought this beautiful architectural style to our amazing country.
 Due to the harsh climate of New England, Puritan carpenters needed to make sure these houses were able to last.
 This is why they usually used different kinds of wood like pine and oak they could find in the nearby areas.
 They used these materials to cover clapboard and cedar shingles.

 To ensure there was always a good temperature inside, they included a large central chimney indoors and low ceilings.
 In addition, they also decided to include shutters to protect windows.